polazarus/hipstr/README.md

 While speed is not the main motivator for `hipstr`, it seems to be doing OK on that front.

-See some actual benchmarks on [Rust's String Rosetta](https://github.com/rosetta-rs/string-rosetta-rs).
+See some actual benchmarks on [Rust's String Rosetta].

 ## 📖 Author and licenses